austenstone/gh-api-graphql/README.md

 # GitHub GraphQL API
 Demonstraing usage of GitHub GraphQL API.

-You will need to [create a PAT(Personal Access Token)](https://github.com/settings/tokens/new?scopes=repo) to use most methods.
+You will need to [create a PAT(Personal Access Token)](https://github.com/settings/tokens/new?scopes=repo) to use most clients.

 ## What is GraphQL?
 GraphQL is a query language that traverses your data graph to produce a query result tree.